TetaLab-com/LocalLogger_iOS/README.md

 > LocalLogger.outMessage(message: String)

 ### Step 4: View collected messages
-The library includes **LogsView** that can display collected messages for the active session, a list of previous sessions, and session details.
+The library includes method that can display collected messages for the active session, a list of previous sessions, and session details.
 The app can open it by executing the next command.

 > LocalLogger.presentLogs()

-The library also includes **CurrentLogsView**.
-It's a View that can display current session logs.
+The library also includes another method that can display current session logs.

 > LocalLogger.presentCurrentLogs()